Alight: Earthquake relief

 In October 2005, a massive earthquake shattered communities throughout mountainous northern Pakistan.
 The impact has been long-lasting, with entire families and villages wiped out and vital infrastructure destroyed.
 Within hours of the quake, Alight began getting survivors in Bagh District the emergency relief they needed – clean water, nutritious food, shelters for those left homeless and in need of emergency medical attention.
 Today, Alight's efforts are focused on working with communities to rebuild health care clinics and water systems in the region so that survivors can care for themselves.

 2009 Pakistan displacement crisis

 In the spring of 2009, three million people fled for their lives from fighting between Taliban forces and the Pakistani government in the mountainous region of northwestern Pakistan.
 Many fled to camps without clean water or enough to eat.
 But the vast majority have been taken in by local communities, packed in tight quarters – sometimes 50–60 people in very small homes.
 Water and sanitation systems were on the brink of collapse, and there was a serious threat of outbreaks of disease.

-Alight quickly began trucking clean water into refugee camps and digging wells and latrines to ensure safe and sanitary living conditions.
-Aid workers have also stepped in at local clinics to provide comprehensive medical care and to try to reach as many survivors as possible.
+Alight began trucking clean water into refugee camps and digging wells and latrines to ensure safe and sanitary living conditions.

-Alight is also currently working to help Pakistani families who have begun returning.
+Alight also worked to help Pakistani families who began returning.
 So far, 100,000 families have gone back to the Swat Valley.
 But the fighting destroyed infrastructure and other systems, leaving people without basics like clean water and sanitation.
-Alight will soon begin work digging wells and repairing infrastructure so that basic necessities will be waiting for families when they return home.